jcolag/entropy-arbitrage/2024-10-03-perfect-mate.md

  > **ALRIK**: Captain Picard.

-You probably don't recognize [Mickey Cottrell](https://en.wikipedia.org/wiki/Mickey_Cottrell), but considering that he passed away at the start of this year, I figure that I should at least call out his decent work, here, briefly.
+You probably don't recognize {% wiki Mickey_Cottrell|Mickey Cottrell|en %}, but considering that he passed away at the start of this year, I figure that I should at least call out his decent work, here, briefly.

  > **KAMALA**: Earl Grey Tea.
 Hot.